The Problem: The Lasting Impact of Gun Violence

 No two incidents of gun violence are the same, nor is the damage done to survivors of gun violence.
 Survivors experience both physical and psychological harms, including but not limited to post-traumatic stress disorder, depression, numbness, anger, grief, guilt, and anxiety.46Bastomski and Duane, “Losing a Loved One to Homicide.”
 The burden of these feelings, on top of the financial challenges that are brought on, often cannot be healed through exclusively system-based services.
 Full wraparound coverage should include assistance from community-led organizations and support groups.
 These efforts must begin at the onset of a firearm injury or death and continue throughout a survivor’s life.
 The advocates and organizations providing these services must be adequately resourced and funded to help survivors heal and to interrupt cycles of violence.
 Policymakers have the tools necessary to support and sustain these efforts.

-Suicide makes up nearly two-thirds of all gun deaths per year.47Centers for Disease Control and Prevention, National Center for Health Statistics.
+Nearly six out of every 10 gun deaths are suicides.47Centers for Disease Control and Prevention, National Center for Health Statistics.
 WONDER Online Database, Underlying Cause of Death.
-A yearly average was developed using five years of the most recent available data: 2015 to 2019.
+A yearly average was developed using four years of the most recent available data: 2018 to 2021.
 Survivors of suicide may not be eligible to receive support through some victims services.
 More information on how to find support for people who are impacted by suicide can be found on our resources page.

 Everytown Research & Policy is a program of Everytown for Gun Safety Support Fund, an independent, non-partisan organization dedicated to understanding and reducing gun violence.
 Everytown Research & Policy works to do so by conducting methodologically rigorous research, supporting evidence-based policies, and communicating this knowledge to the American public.